system-zero/system-zero/data/docs/la.md

 # Predefined types:
 # integer, string, map, number, array (those actually will throw a bit different
-# error (if it is tryied to use them as an identifier), as they are being used
+# error (if it is attempted to use them as an identifier), as they are being used
 # on array declarations)

 # Standard Functions.